 The reverse type of distorted conceptual cognition that does not accord with fact is repudiation (skur-’debs).
 Unlike interpolation, with which you add to something either an existent or a non-existent attribute that is inappropriate to it and not the case, with repudiation you deny an existent one that is the case.
 Examples are to conceive of sound as not being an impermanent phenomenon, a karmic action as not causing any effect, a person as not being an existent phenomenon, and so forth.

 The repudiation of sound as being an impermanent phenomenon is not one that conceptionally cognizes a mental semblance of a generic sound through the object categories “sounds” and “not an impermanent phenomenon,” where the category “not an impermanent phenomenon” is the category of an implicative negation phenomenon.
-The negation tosses in its week the implication that sound is a permanent phenomenon.
+The negation tosses in its wake the implication that sound is a permanent phenomenon.
 Similarly, the repudiation of a person as being an existent phenomenon is not one that conceptionally cognizes a mental semblance of a generic person through the object categories “persons” and “not an existent phenomenon,” where the category “not an existent phenomenon” is also a category of an implicative negation phenomenon tossing in its wake that a person is a non-existent phenomenon.

 Rather, these repudiations cognize their conceptionally implied objects together with the non-implicative negation phenomenon of an absence.
 No alternative attribute is suggested by the repudiation.
 The repudiation of sound as being an impermanent phenomenon conceptionally cognizes a mental semblance of a generic sound through the object category “sounds” and does this together with cognizing the metaphysical entity “an absence of the attribute ‘being an impermanent phenomenon.’”
 Similarly, the repudiation of a person as being an existent phenomenon conceptionally cognizes a mental semblance of a generic person through the object category “persons” and does this together with cognizing the metaphysical entity “an absence of the attribute ‘being an existent phenomenon.’”
 Such repudiations are distorted conceptual cognitions that do not accord with fact.
 Thus interpolation and repudiation prevent you from cognizing a middle path of the actuality of things.